Crio-Bytes/Miscellaneous/Sketchify your Photo/README.md

 # Sketchify your Photo

-### Ever wondered how the photo editing apps generate a automatic pencil sketch of your photo?
+### Ever wondered how the photo editing apps generate an automatic pencil sketch of your photo?
 Here is a micro-byte wherein you can Sketchify your Photo using Open CV.

 Interesting image filter effects, such as a pencil sketch, do not have to be very computationally involved to look good.
 In fact, in order to create a beautiful black-and-white pencil sketch effect, all you essentially need is some blurring and two image blending techniques called dodging and burning.